Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-2/ch2-urdf-sdf-robot-description-formats.md

 # Chapter 2: URDF and SDF Robot Description Formats

-## Summary
-This chapter explores the differences and relationships between URDF (Unified Robot Description Format) and SDF (Simulation Description Format), and how they work together in simulation environments.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Understand the differences between URDF and SDF formats